 In 1987, while a partner in the national accounting firm of Laventhol & Horwath, Jane became the first woman tax partner of any Big Eight firm in Philadelphia.
 In 1990, Jane became a founding shareholder of Drucker & Scaccetti.
 As CEO, she leads ~100 employees across offices in Philadelphia and Scranton, PA.
 She is responsible for strategic initiatives, business development and professional career development in addition to servicing complex family-owned and closely held businesses.
 Jane has proven expertise in retail, real estate, distribution and health care and sophisticated wealth planning techniques and board governance.
 She is a member of the American Institute of Certified Public Accountants and the Pennsylvania Institute of Certified Public Accountants.

 Her civic and community service includes serving as a Trustee of Temple University.
 Jane also serves as a Trustee of Salus University, where she chairs the Health Services Committee.
 Jane served as Chair of the Board of Temple University Health System (TUHS) for 5 years from 2008-2013 and served as a member of the Board of Directors chairing the Finance and Investment Committee until 2018.
 She was also Chair of the Board at Temple University Hospital where she served until 2018.

 Starting in 2020, Jane serves on the prestigious board of The Philadelphia Foundation.
-In 2019, she was asked to serve on the board of the Friends of Rittenhouse Square; and, in 2018, she was elected to the board of the Philadelphia Center City District Foundation.
+In 2018, she was elected to the board of the Philadelphia Center City District Foundation.
 Jane is a member of The Women’s Nonprofit Leadership Initiative (WNLI), a group of more than a dozen Philadelphia area women leaders in the nonprofit sector working on increasing diversity in the nonprofit sector, specifically the ‘Meds and Eds.’
 Her past civic roles included Philadelphia 2016 DNC Host Committee; Mayor Rendell's 1992 Transition Team, and the Committee for Judicial and U.S. Attorney Nominations for the Eastern District of PA (1993-95).
 From 1990-92, Jane was a full-time professor at Temple University, teaching taxation in the master’s program and managerial accounting as part of the undergraduate curriculum.